abacusai/api-python/featurestore.md

 streaming_feature_group_user_activity.invalidate_streaming_data(invalid_before_timestamp=datetime.now() - datetime.timedelta(hours=6))
 ```

 **Concatenating streaming feature group with offline data** Streaming feature groups can be merged with a regular feature group using a **concatenate** operation.
-Feature groups can be merged if their schema's are compatible and they have the special `recordTimestamp` column and if set, the `recordId` column.
+Feature groups can be merged if their schema's are compatible and they have the special `updateTimestampKey` column and if set, the `primaryKey` column.
 The second operand in the concatenate operation will be appended to the first operand (merge target).

 We can specify a `mergeType` option, which can be a `UNION` or an `INTERSECTION`.
 Depending on this value (defaults to `UNION`), the columns in the final feature group will be a union or an intersection of the two feature groups.